Thakurking/bido/README.md

 ## User :-
 User can bid a post on any of the different categories shown above and then accept bids from different bidders and then they can contact each other.
+User can also bid on different users post.
 ## Bidder :-
 Bidder can give bids to different bids posted by different users and if any user accepts there bids they will get information via email and the user details